comphist/norma/README.md

 *training data* (= a list of manually normalized wordforms) and a *target dictionary* (= a list of valid wordforms in the target language).

+Besides this README, see also the [User Guide](doc/UserGuide.md) for more information on how to use Norma.

 If you have any questions, suggestions, or comments, please contact one of the authors:

 * Marcel Bollmann (<marcel@bollmann.me>)